ComPDFKit/compdfkit-api-.net/README.md

 ## License

-The code is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The code is available as open source under the terms of the [Apache-2.0 License](https://opensource.org/license/apache-2-0).